Building Equality for Women’s Health

 This acute inequality impacts millions of women and girls who are particularly vulnerable to some of the most devastating diseases.

-We are committed to advance global health and using our scientific and technological innovation to improve health of underserved populations in LMICs.
+We are committed to advance global health and using our scientific and technological innovation to improve health of underserved populations in low- and middle-income countries.

 Our Global Health strategy focuses on diseases that disproportionally impact these populations.
 One of these is Female Genital Schistosomiasis – a disease of neglect.

-Female Genital Schistosomiasis (FGS) is the urogenital infection in women and girls by schistosome parasites.
+Female Genital Schistosomiasis (FGS) is the urogenital infection in women and girls by schistosome parasites and their eggs.
 FGS can impact on subfertility or cause infertility – leading to stigmatization and exclusion; it increases the transmission of HIV and the risk of cervical cancer through the persistence of Human Papillomavirus (HPV), the causing agent for cervical cancer.

-Many women and girls in Africa have a threefold vulnerable towards these diseases, which associated to low awareness in the population and to absent, poor or cumbersome diagnosis are often fatal.
+Many women and girls in Africa are very vulnerable to these diseases, which associated to low awareness in the population and to absent, poor or cumbersome diagnosis are often fatal.

 An integrated NTD-NCD approach seems ideally suited to bridge solutions for these diseases.